-If you have coverage for yourself only and you add a domestic partner, or the children of such partner, to your medical and/or dental coverage, your monthly premium (cost of coverage) will increase.
+If you have coverage for yourself only, or yourself and one family member, and you add a domestic partner or the children of such partner to your medical and/or dental coverage, your monthly premium (cost of coverage) will increase.
+You will receive an increase in your monthly allowance to help you pay for this coverage; the amount of the increase depends on the number of people enrolled.